theskumar/pelican-svbtle-responsive/README.md

-# SVBHACK
+# SVTLE RESPONSIVE THEME

-pelican-svbhack is a responsive theme for [Pelican](http://getpelican.com), it is my hack of a svbtle-like theme.
+pelican-svbtle-responsive is a responsive theme for [Pelican](http://getpelican.com), it is my hack of a svbtle-like theme.

 ## DEMO

-You can see the [theme in action](http://www.giuliofidente.com/).
+You can see the [theme in action](http://saurabh-kumar.com/).

 ## FEATURES